 Different career options if you have a degree in chemical engineering are:

 - Mining and geological engineer: Design mines and make sure they are operated safely for people and the environment.
-In high school, take loads of maths and sciences.
+In high school, take loads of math and sciences.
 There aren’t many schools that have mining or geological engineering specifically.
 Instead, you can look into chemical engineering with a strong focus on geology, physics, math, and mine safety.
 On top of your classwork, you’ll also have to do lab and field work.
 Getting a degree in civil engineering is another feasible way to enter this field.
-The average salary is more than $93K.

 When it comes to engineering, civil is the oldest discipline.
 It can date back to when the first structure was erected or a primitive bridge was made from logs, all to make life better and easier.
 Of course, advancements have been made, and more complex buildings, bridges, and structures are developed, thanks to civil engineers.